madhu221b/uva-dl2-team11/blogpost.md

 ### 2.2.2 Relative outperformance of transformer methods

 'Graph Transformer' architectures are a type of graph neural network which ignore the original input graph in favour of a fully connected one  [[14]](#14).
 Doing so allows them to sidestep each of the issues that characterise LRI problems.
 Since pairwise interactions are modeled between all nodes, there is no danger of under-reaching.
 Additionally, this also means we aren't compelled to include as many message passing layers, preventing over-smoothing.
 Finally, since there is a direct path between any pair of nodes in a fully connected graph, no other node can serve as a bottleneck, preventing over-smoothing.
-We will sometimes refer to GNNs that aren't transformers as 'local' methods.

 The authors showed that transformer architectures outperformed other methods in 4 out of the 5 datasets.
-While they interpreted this as evidence of LRI in the data, there are other plausible explanations.
-For example, it’s possible that the extra expressivity afforded by the transformers attention mechanism was responsible for the improved performance.
+While they interpreted this as evidence of LRI in the data, there could be other plausible explanations.
 Arguably, we should look for more direct evidence that improved performance was due to an ability to leverage long range information.

 ### 2.2.3 Graph statistics
 The authors generated statistics characterising the graphs found in each dataset, such as the graph diameter, the average shortest path, and the number of nodes.
 They claim that high values of these statistics indicate LRI within the graph.
 However, it’s not clear whether these statistics actually capture features of the graph topology relevant to the LRI problem.
 A graph may have a large number of nodes, and a complex topology, but it doesn't follow that a task defined on that graph can only be solved by modeling global interactions.
-For example, consider the case where our task is to calculate the sum of the hidden features in nodes - this isn't dependent on graph topology.
 Therefore, we think these graph statistics need to be more directly linked with model performance before we can conclude that they are proof of LRI in the datasets.

 # 3. Our Contributions